ahmedbesbes/mrnet/README.md

 # MRNet network

-This repository contains an implementation of a convolutional neural network for knee injury classification from MRI exams.
+This repository contains an implementation of a convolutional neural network that classifies specific knee injuries from MRI exams.

 ## Dataset: MRNet